gbrucepayne/atduino/README.md

 specific purposes but miss certain functions such as non-verbose (`V0`) mode, echo on/off, or unsolicited result codes.

+It also provides various text processing utilities with options for `String` or `c_str` char arrays to accommodate different board/processor constraints.

+## Client

+The client functionality is used to talk to a modem (or anything similar that supports AT commands).

 Allows `HardwareSerial` (*recommended*) or `SoftwareSerial` as a `Stream` to interface to a modem via UART.

 Allows for processing of command/response or receipt of unsolicited result code (URC) emitted by the modem.
 Also includes an optional CRC validation supported by some modems.

-Implements various text processing utilities with options for `String` or `c_str` char arrays to accommodate different board/processor constraints.

-## Client

-The client functionality is used to talk to a modem.

 ### Command/Response